dabaquita/UCF-Tower-Defense/architecture.md

 ![ER Diagram](images/ER_Diagram.png)

+The user entity holds basic data for each user which shall only be viewable by the user who owns said data.
+The user map info holds user information about a given map, which was chosen for scalability as more maps are created.
+The map entity represents each playable map.
 # Business Rules

 This video game must uphold the rules and expectations of what is considered a tower defense video game.
 Tower defense is a strategy game whose goal is to defend the player's territory through placing defensive structures in order to stop enemies from reaching designated exits.
 This definition drives our video game design by requiring a top down map with entrances and exits for enemies as well as enabling the player to place towers on appropriate tiles on the map.